layer5io/istio-service-mesh-workshop/lab-7/README.md

 kubectl port-forward istio-ingress-... -n istio-system 15000:15000
 ```

-If you see a bind error because port `15000` is already used, it's probably the Envoy proxy from previous exercise that's still running locally.
+If you see a bind error because port `15000` is already used, it's probably the Envoy proxy from previous lab that's still running locally.
 Kill the local Envoy proxy:

 ```sh
 docker kill proxy